polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 ![SQL Studio and machine learning](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-studio-ai.jpg)

-The artificial intelligence features of SQL Studio doesn't always produce perfect code, but it is built on top of OpenAI's ChatGPT API, so it should be good enough to give you at least an approximation of what you want to achieve, simplifying your life significantly as you're writing your SQL.
+The AI features of SQL Studio doesn't always produce perfect code, but it is built on top of OpenAI's ChatGPT API, so it should be good enough to give you at least an approximation of what you want to achieve.
 Notice, you need an API key with OpenAI to have these parts of SQL Studio work.

 ## SQL Studio designer features